mendel5/thunderbird/README.md

 Sending emails in a plain text format can lead to issues with line breaks after 78-80 characters in Outlook, Gmail and other email clients (see RFC 2822).
 For example, when you write a plain text email in your email client, there might be no line breaks being shown after 80 characters per line, but the recipient might still see the line breaks.
-This is very annoying, because it breaks the assumption of "what you see is what you get".
+This is very annoying, because it breaks the assumption of "what you see is what you get" (sender and recipient should see the same thing).

 Therefore, using HTML formatting in emails can have some advantages.
 HTML not only avoids the line break issue, it also allows the sender to use different formatting options, for example bold, underline, italics or different font sizes.